Tennessee vs. Ole Miss: Sportsbook promo codes, odds, spread, over/under - January 6

 Tennessee vs. Ole Miss Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup at different sportsbooks.
+See the odds, spread and over/under for this matchup at several sportsbooks.

 |Favorite